Smoked Memphis Style Beef Ribs Recipe

 Oh, My, I love beef ribs.
 This is in my opinion my very best recipe.
 It's a Memphis style dry rub with a vinegar mop and dipping sauce.

 Many of my recipes are heavily influenced by pit masters.
-This one is a modification of Steven Raichlen's Beef Ribs from his How to Grill book.
-It's a bit more intricate than my basic beef rib recipe.
+This one is a modification of Steven Raichlen's Beef Ribs from his book.
+It's a bit more intricate than my How to Grillbasic beef rib recipe.
 This recipe is so good it can be used on beef tenderloin, rib roasts and even pork ribs.

 Memphis Dry Rub